Predicting speech intelligibility from EEG in a non-linear classification paradigm: Evaluation of the dilated convolutional model

 \subsubsection{Discussion}

-When looking at single frequency bands, both models perform better in lower frequency bands. \cite{Crosse14195} has shown the same trend for linear decoders.
-The best performance is obtained in the $\delta$-band.
+When looking at single frequency bands, all models perform better in lower frequency bands.
+Crosse et al.\cite{Crosse14195} have shown the same trend for linear decoders, de Cheveigné et al.\cite{de_cheveigne_decoding_2018} have shown this for CCA .
+The best performance for single frequency bands is obtained in the $\delta$-band.
 In literature, it has been shown that individual speech recognition is linked to the responses in the $\delta$-band \cite{ding_emergence_2012, ding_cortical_2014,doelling_acoustic_2014, woodfield_role_2010, vanthornhout_speech_2018, lesenfants_predicting_2019}.